ArnoldCodeAcademy/javascript-internship-to-ceo/README.md

 </details>

 # Challenge05
-## Calculate the sum of numbers from 1 to 24 with a for-loop .
+## Calculate the sum of numbers from 1 to 24 with a for-loop.

 <details>
     <summary>Spoiler "Solution-Explanation For Challenge 05"</summary>